tamucc-comp-bio/how_to/install_wsl_ubuntu.md

 ---

-If you are reading this and you've successfully installed Ubuntu, then you can exit this page.
+If you are reading this and you've successfully installed Ubuntu, then you can [return to ]().
 Otherwise, try the instructions here:

 1. [Install Ubuntu on Windows with WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)
 2. [Install Ubuntu on WSL2](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/)